 The new main library will be an architecturally-distinctive, state-of-the-art, technologically-advanced knowledge center and public commons, where everyone in our community can access the resources of a 21st century library. —Lee Keesler, CEO of Charlotte Mecklenburg Library

 Fronting Tryon Street, Uptown Charlotte’s main street, the new Main Library will present a bold image with a curving façade that peels back as it rises up, revealing the side of the McGlohon Theater to improve visitor wayfinding.
 A ramp and steps with built-in seating will lead from the street up to the entrance, set within a clear glass façade that encircles the main floor to present the library’s offerings to the street.
-With a more vertical design on a smaller footprint, the new, 115,000 square foot facility will have five levels above ground and one below, two outdoor terraces, an active lobby with a community forum and immersive theater, a café at the corner of Tryon and Sixth Streets, flexible meeting spaces, a revamped Robinson-Spangler Carolina Room (housing an extensive genealogy collection), and more.
+With a more vertical design on a smaller footprint, the new, 108,000 square-foot facility will have six levels above ground and one below, two outdoor terraces, an active lobby with a community forum and immersive theater, a café at the corner of Tryon and Sixth Streets, flexible meeting spaces, a revamped Robinson-Spangler Carolina Room (housing an extensive genealogy collection), and more.

 Supported by funding from Mecklenburg County and a major grant by the Knight Foundation, the new Main Library will be the first project of several intended to transform the entire city block.
 A shared lobby will serve both the library and the renovated McGlohon and Duke Energy Theaters next door, extending activities beyond typical library hours and offering new collaborations between theater and library users.